openware-ai/protocol/PAPER.md

 - Integration of economic incentives with epistemic validation mechanisms

 ### 1.4 Paper Organization

 The remainder of this paper is organized as follows: Section 2 provides background information and related work in blockchain and epistemic logic.
-Section 3 presents our formal model and definitions.
-Section 4 details the proposed framework and methodology.
-Section 5 discusses implementation and experimentation results.
+Section 3 presents our formal model and definitions, with detailed validator network specifications available in [1].
+Section 4 details the proposed framework and methodology, supported by comprehensive validator architecture documentation [2].
+Section 5 discusses implementation and experimentation results, with detailed network roles and responsibilities outlined in [3].
 The paper concludes with future directions and concluding remarks.

+[1] Validator Scientific Analysis (docs/validator/SCIENTIFIC_ANALYSIS.md)
+[2] Validator Architecture (docs/validator/ARCHITECTURE.md)
+[3] Validator Network Roles (docs/validator/NETWORK_ROLES.md)

 ---